mkaraaslan-dev/OpenCV_applications/README.md

 Application resources and descriptions are available within each application as .DOCX.

+Some application will be used in TEKNOFEST.
+That's why the source code is not shared

 1)Optic_Akis_İle_Nesne_Takibi sample video youtube link:

-This application will be used in TEKNOFEST.
-That's why the source code is not shared

 https://youtu.be/Hwocr99OzEw